microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 Let's break down the changes:

-- **Config has moved into `rnx-kit.alignDeps`** — this keeps things more consistent with the rest of the [tools](https://microsoft.github.io/rnx-kit/docs/tools/overview) we have built, and avoids potential clashes with other tools we might build in the future.
+- **Config has moved into `rnx-kit.alignDeps`** — this keeps things more consistent with the rest of the [tools](https://microsoft.github.io/rnx-kit/docs/tools/overview) we have built, and avoids potential clashes with other ones we might build in the future.

 - **`reactNativeVersion` and `reactNativeDevVersion` have been replaced by `requirements`** — under `requirements`, you can now require arbitrary packages.
 We've used `react-native` here, but you could require `react@18` or `jest@29`.
-If you have different requirements for development and production, you can declare them separately as seen in the example above.
+If you have different requirements for development and production, you can declare them separately - as seen in the example above.

 - **`customProfiles` is now `presets`** — previously, you could only specify a single preset to augment the default one.
 With the new config schema, you can now list any number of presets, and even exclude the built-in one!
 This opens up for completely custom presets, and for built-in community presets (like this preset that [only includes new-arch compatible libraries](https://github.com/microsoft/rnx-kit/pull/1877)).
 As before, this flag is entirely _optional_.
 If you omit it, the default built-in preset, `microsoft/react-native`, will be used.

-Note that `align-deps` will automatically migrate your existing configs if you add `--migrate-config` when you run it.
-The old configuration will still work, but it is officially deprecated.
+*Remember that `align-deps` will automatically migrate your existing configs if you add `--migrate-config` when you run it.
+The old configuration will still work, but it is officially deprecated.*

 Further, to keep things consistent, we also had to make equivalent changes to a couple of command line flags: